ztyyLV/barcode-reader-docs-mobile/programming/android/release-notes/android-8.md

 ### New

-- Added a new mode argument, `FindAccurateBoundary`, to [`RegionPredetectionModes`]({{ site.parameters_reference }}image-parameter/RegionPredetectionModes.html#regionpredetectionmodes) that determines if the SDK attempts to find an accurate boundary when RegionPredetectionModes is set to `RPM_GENERAL_HSV_CONTRAST`.
+- Added a new mode argument, `FindAccurateBoundary`, to [`RegionPredetectionModes`]({{ site.parameters_reference }}image-parameter/RegionPredetectionModes.html#regionpredetectionmodes) that determines if the SDK attempts to find an accurate boundary when `RegionPredetectionModes` is set to `RPM_GENERAL_HSV_CONTRAST`.
 - Added a new an attribute, `organizationID` (string) to `DMLTSConnectionParameters`.
 The attribute adds a new layer of security for both full and trial licenses.

 ### Improved

 - Improved both the localization and decoding algorithms for Postal Codes.
-- LocalizationMode `LM_STATISTICS_POSTAL_CODE` will not be added automatically when enabling Postal Code in your runtime settings.
-Instead, users must manually add it to the LocalizationMode array if it is required.
+- `LocalizationMode.LM_STATISTICS_POSTAL_CODE` will not be added automatically when enabling Postal Code in your runtime settings.
+Instead, users must manually add it to the `LocalizationMode` array if it is required.

 ### Fixed